Tanish25/ATMega_2560_Embedded_RnD/Input_Capture_Unit/readme.md

-This program is capture Input at the prescribed pin
+This program is to capture Input at the prescribed pin

 ### Registers involved: